kpower7/demo_website_v2/README.md

 ## 🚀 Quick Start (AI Hackathon Template)

-These instructions run the Next.js site with the Netlify Function proxy to Hugging Face locally, and (optionally) start the FastAPI backend scaffold.
+These instructions run the Next.js site with Netlify Functions and the ElevenLabs real-time voice agent locally, and (optionally) start the FastAPI backend scaffold.

 ### Prerequisites
 - Node.js 18+